Voting by mail: a Markov chain model for managing the security risks of election systems: Introduction

 The legitimacy of any political system hinges on the accuracy and fairness of its voting processes.
 In the United States (US), there are generally two methods by which the public can cast a ballot.
 Voters can travel to their designated polling location where they receive and cast a ballot on an election day, referred to as in-person voting.
 Voters can also vote absentee, and many of those who vote absentee choose to accept and cast a ballot through the United States Postal Service (USPS), the vote-by-mail (VBM) system.
 Historically, in-person voting has been the primary method of voting in the US.
 However, VBM has experienced significant growth in recent years, accounting for 20-percent of votes cast in the 2016 General Election in the US and 46-percent of votes cast in the 2020 General Election that occurred during the COVID-19 pandemic \cite{Stanford_VBMsecure}.

 The popularity of VBM among voters has highlighted the need for an efficient, reliable, and secure plan for this voting modality.
 The increased volume of VBM ballots in the 2020 General Election revealed issues such as mailing delays, security concerns, and accessibility to voting infrastructure.
 Since 2020, Colorado, Oregon, and six other states have adopted ``all-mail'' voting, which involves pro-actively sending mail-in ballots to all registered voters \cite{VBM2022}.
 Additionally, many US states have proposed or are considering legislation that has implications for VBM operations and security \cite{NCSL}.
-Election planning requires a moderate understanding of the security needs crucial for VBM processes and, by extension, core election infrastructure.
+While election processes are believed to be secure in the United States \cite{krebs2020,EAC2025}, election planning requires an understanding of the security needs crucial for VBM processes and, by extension, core election infrastructure.

 The VBM process involves a complex interplay of time-sensitive tasks among election offices, voters, and the USPS.
 These tasks comprise the election procedures and policies managed at the state and local levels.
 As a result, VBM processes can vary depending on the location.
-There is no practical way to physically test absentee election operations at scale before an election, which drives the need for enhanced security planning tools and risk analysis models.
+While there is extensive preparation prior to every election, it is not practical to physically stress-test the entire VBM infrastructure, which drives the need for enhanced security planning tools and risk analysis models.
 Additionally, the VBM process occurs over several months, making it vulnerable to temporal issues occurring at specific times, such as USPS mail processing delays causing ballots to arrive after an election day when they are no longer counted (in many US states), as well as in-person absentee voting that is only available on specific days leading up to an election.
 We integrate these risks into a dynamic mathematical model of the VBM system capable of evaluating different threats and measures to mitigate them.